 • silhouette of couple and therapist against a city backdrop

-These include parents locked in entrenched conflict about their children and couples/parents who are involved in domestic violence/couple conflict (also known as situational couple violence).
+These include parents locked in entrenched conflict about their children and couples/parents who are involved in a type of domestic violence/couple conflict known as situational couple violence.

 Our way of working is inspired by the original work of Professors Peter Fonagy and Anthony Bateman on mentalization, which they initially developed as a way of helping individuals.